A delicious German kohlrabi soup recipe with potatoes and cream cheese. A creamy, steamy, healthy dish that’s ready in about 45 minutes.

-- a pinch of red chili flakes, optional
+- a pinch of red chili flakes optional

-- a pinch of nigella seeds, optional
+- a pinch of nigella seeds optional

-Remove the stems and the leaves of the kohlrabi.
+- Clean kohlrabi: Remove the stems and the leaves of the kohlrabi.
 Keep the leaves separated as they will be only added to the soup towards the end of the cooking process.

-Peel and cube the potatoes as well.
+- Chop vegetables: Peel and cube the potatoes as well.
 Finely chop the onion.

-Heat the oil in a soup pan and cook the onion for about 2-3 minutes or until translucent.
+- Saute vegetables: Heat the oil in a soup pan and cook the onion for about 2-3 minutes or until translucent.
 Add the cubed vegetables and cook for about another 4 minutes, stirring a few times in between.

-Add the vegetable or chicken stock, bring to a boil, turn down the heat and simmer the kohlrabi soup for about 20 minutes or until the vegetables are tender.
+- Simmer: Add the vegetable or chicken stock, bring to a boil, turn down the heat and simmer the kohlrabi soup for about 20 minutes or until the vegetables are tender.
 Add the chopped kohlrabi leaves during the last 5 minutes of the cooking time.

-Sprinkle with the chopped parsley and maybe some red chili flakes and nigella seeds.
+- Serve: Sprinkle with the chopped parsley and maybe some red chili flakes and nigella seeds.

 - Vegan soup: Use vegetable stock and replace the cream cheese with vegan cream, like soy or oat cream.